 The PRA has operational independence from the BoE, and the FPC, for day-to-day regulation and supervision of PRA-authorised firms.
-Its focus is on setting institution-specific capital requirements.
+Its focus is on setting firm-specific capital requirements.

 The PRA's board includes the Governor of the BoE as chairman and the BoE Deputy Governor for prudential regulation as chief executive.
 The FCA chairman also sits on the PRA board.

-For more information on the PRA, see Practice note, PRA: role, governance and powers (www.practicallaw.com/0-504-5437) and for details of PLC resources relating to the PRA, see Practice note, A guide to the new UK financial services regulatory structure: index: Materials on the Prudential Regulation Authority (PRA) (www.practicallaw.com/0-505-0103).
+For more information on the PRA, see Practice note, PRA: role, governance and powers (www.practicallaw.com/0-504-5437) and for details of Practical Law resources relating to the PRA, see Practice note, A guide to the new UK financial services regulatory structure: index: Materials on the Prudential Regulation Authority (PRA) (www.practicallaw.com/0-505-0103).

 The FCA inherited the majority of the FSA's roles and functions and also adopted the legal corporate identity of the FSA.
 The FCA:

 Is responsible for the conduct of business regulation of all firms, including those regulated for prudential matters by the PRA.

 Is responsible for the prudential regulation of firms not regulated by the PRA.
 These firms are sometimes referred to as FCA-only firms or FCA-authorised firms.